-I recently read this in another article and found this extract very useful so thought I’d note it down.
-It’s a guide to developing a BI roadmap and I find the diagram, the BI Ladder to Success, especially helpful for just showing the things I believe BI should supply.
-I don’t necessarily they should be a ladder as such as this implies one is dependent on the preceding rung, this isn’t necessarily the case.
+Although this is a ladder, and therefore implies one is dependent on the preceding rung, this isn’t necessarily the case.
 However if your company is very strong on Step 1 – Standard Reports, for example, then the other things further up the ladder become far easier.
 Strength on the bottom rungs provides a solid data platform for success at the upper levels.
 If standard reporting is weak you’ll find the other steps are still possible but are likely to be far more complex and time consuming.

-This is the BI Ladder to Success and can be used when trying to evaluate where you are right now in your organisation and help guide to where you want to get to.
+The BI Ladder to Success is useful when evaluating your organisation currently sits.
+It’s also useful to communicate where you want to get to.
 If you are working in a business intelligence role it is definitely worth having annual or bi-annual reviews of your BI roadmap.

-Accompanying the ladder are the following directions to developing a BI roadmap:
+Accompanying the ladder and iceberg are the following suggestions to develop a BI roadmap:

-- Vision/Goal – State the Business Goal and IT Goal side by side and show how your BI goals are aligned to the Business priorities
+- Vision/Goal – State the Business Goal and IT Goal side by side.
+Show how your BI goals are aligned to the Business priorities

 - Current State – Using a pictorial representation, display the current state architecture or process through which the Business is currently accessing data for reporting and analysis.
-You may also show the different business groups/divisions and their current data needs and their current business process.
-This should also show the type/nature of data the different divisions report on.
-Display the level of organizational BI maturity on a scale or in reference to the Level of Analytics.
+You may also show the different business groups/divisions, their current data needs and their current business process.
+This should also show the type/nature of data the different divisions use.
+Display the level of organisational BI maturity in reference to the BI Ladder.

 - Business Problems – List the different problems/issues faced by the business in accessing the data for reporting and analysis.
 Also list the shortcomings of the current system.